eecs280staff/tutorials/docs/debugging_guide.md

 Breakpoints are not only used to tell the debugger where to stop initially.
 You can add/remove them while the debugger is running.
 This is particularly useful for quick navigation over several lines or looping constructs that would otherwise take a long time to step through line-by-line.

-**Example, Euchre Project**
+Here's an example.
 In the code below, let's say my debugger is paused on line 302.
 Looking ahead, I'd like to investigate what happens when my Euchre players either lead or play cards.
 Instead of stepping through the intervening lines one-at-a-time with _step into_ or _step over_, I'll set breakpoints on the lines that interest me (310 and 319) and use _continue_ to hop from one breakpoint to another.

 <img src="images/debug_continue_to_breakpoint.png" width="400px" />